 Respect the Livestock

 If you’re holidaying in a rural area, the chances are your dog is going to come across livestock, which may be something of a novelty.
 Every year many sheep are killed by dogs, and it’s essential to keep your dog on a tight lead around all farm animals.
 Farmers have the right to shoot at dogs who are worrying sheep or cows, and will do so.
+This point is vital for sites near farms to allow pet friendly camping.

 Best Places To Go With Your Dog

 We are blessed in the UK with a huge range of fantastic places to holiday with your dog.
 Wide open spaces and forest parks are paradise to dogs, who have the freedom to explore and run for miles.
 Beaches are great for dogs too, but check the local regulations carefully as in many parts of the UK dogs are banned from many beaches between Easter and the end of September.
 Many pubs and cafes in tourist areas are becoming increasingly pet-friendly, and will be happy to let well behaved pets sit with you as you have a drink or lunch.
 Travelling with dogs means taking regular breaks to allow the dog to go to the toilet, have a run around and have something to drink.
 Many service stations in the UK have facilities for pets, but it can be better to go a few miles off the motorway to find somewhere quieter and more open for a proper break from your journey.
+Enjoy your pet friendly camping.